CodingTarik/MathPlan/README.md

 4. **Database Setup:**
    Set up a MySQL database and update the connection string in the `.env` file or use Envrioment variables.
+   Whenever there are changes in the scheme of tables, comment in db.sequelize.sync({force: true}) in app.js and comment out the line above.
+CAREFULL, this will delete all entries in the database.

 5. **Start the Application:**
    ```bash